rust-lang/rustc-perf/collector/README.md

 ### Preparation

-If you are going to use any of the profilers that rely on line numbers (OProfile, Cachegrind, Callgrind, DHAT, or Massif) use the following `config.toml` file for your local build.
+If you are going to use any of the profilers that rely on line numbers (OProfile, Cachegrind, Callgrind, DHAT, Massif or Bytehound) use the following `config.toml` file for your local build.
 ```
 [llvm]